Wunkolo/libsai/Sai.md

 <!-- /TOC -->

-# Cracking PaintTool Sai's .sai
+# Cracking PaintTool Sai documents

 This document represents about a year and a half of hobby-research on reverse engineering the digitizing raster/vector art program PaintTool Sai.
-This write-up in particular is focused on the technical specifications of the user-created `.sai` file format used to archive artwork and the layers of abstraction involved in extracting this data outside of the context of the original software.
-This is moreso directed at anyone out there that wants to implement their own library to read or interface with `.sai` files.
+This write-up in particular is focused on the technical specifications of the user-created `.sai` file format used to archive a user's artwork and the layers of abstraction involved in extracting this data outside of the context of the original software.
+This document is moreso directed at anyone out there that wants to implement their own library to read or interface with `.sai` files or just to get a comprehensive understanding of the decisions that SystemMax has chosen to make for their file format.
 If you find anything in this document to be misleading, incomplete, or flat-out incorrect feel free to shoot me an email at `Wunkolo at gmail.com`.
 Previous work includes my now-abandoned run-time exploitation framework [SaiPal](https://github.com/Wunkolo/SaiPal/releases).
 This document assumes you have some knowledge of the C/C++ syntax as data structures and algorithms will be presented in the form of C structures and subroutines.

 # Software info